Back to Blog

 Research published in Environmental Health Perspectives shows that children exposed to water damage and mold have higher rates of attention problems and behavioral issues.
 The study followed over 8,000 children and found significant correlations between dampness, mold, and neurobehavioral symptoms.

-I worked with a family whose son was about to start ADHD medication when mom decided to test their home first.
+I worked with a family whose son was about to start ADHD medication.
+His mom had a sneaking suspicion that mold may be the underlying culprit for his symptoms and decided to test their home first.
 They found significant mold growth in the basement playroom where he spent most of his time.
 Six months after remediation and supporting his detox, his teacher asked what medication he'd started because his focus had improved so dramatically.
-He had never taken any medication at all.
+He had never taken any medication, he simply removed the mold from his home, detoxed, and healed.

 Age-Specific Symptoms to Watch For